elcorto/psweep/README.md

 ```

 which is perfectly fine, e.g. in cases where you just want to sample more data
-for the same psets in `params` over and over again.
+for the same `pset`s in `params` over and over again.
 In this case, you will have
 as above two unique `_run_id`s but *two sets of the same* `_pset_hash`.

 ```